nevermined-io/contracts/docs/Upgrades.md

 ##### Upgrade already deployed contracts

-- To upgrade the contracts run `yarn deploy:$NETWORK`
+- To upgrade the contracts run `yarn upgrade:$NETWORK`

 ##### Deploy and initialize any new contract not present in the old deployed version